-The buzz around I bonds in the personal finance community has been off the charts the last 2 years, with guaranteed interest rates not seen anywhere else in recent decades, and no risk-free comparable investment alternatives.
+The buzz around I bonds in the personal finance community has been off the charts the last few years, with guaranteed interest rates not seen anywhere else in recent decades, and no risk-free comparable investment alternatives.
 I gave an in-depth I bond overview and covered how to buy I bonds previously to help readers take advantage.
 Well… nothing lasts forever.
-The new I bond rate (for May, 2023 through October, 2023) was just released on the U.S. Department of Treasury’s TreasuryDirect site @ 4.30%, with a fixed rate of 0.90% on new purchases and a variable rate of 3.40%.
+The current I bond rate now has a variable rate of 1.90% for current I bond issues.
+With rates declining, I previously decided to sell 3 years worth of I bonds that I had purchased.
+I have detailed how to sell I bonds and redemption considerations in great detail.

-This rate announcement is fairly big news for those of us who have been snatching up as much in I bond purchases as the government allows, as it makes new I bond purchases less appealing versus current alternatives and begs the question “Is it time to cash out my I bonds?”.
+I bond rate drops are fairly big news for those of us who have been snatching up as much in I bond purchases as the government allows the last few years.
+The current rate is now lower than many short-term fixed rate investments.
+This all begs the question “Is it time to cash out my I bonds?”.
 There’s a lot to cover here, so let’s dig in.

-Why Were I Bonds Such a Great Value the Last 2 Years?
+Why Were I Bonds Such a Great Value in Recent Years?

 - 5/21 – 11/21: 3.54%